-I’m not going to lie, it’s difficult making new friends.
+I’m not going to lie, making new friends is difficult.
 I’ve never had much luck with that.
 In fact, it gets harder as I get older.

 Okay, I will give this one a shot, but to be honest, I’ve never been that great at making new friends.
 Most kids, as I grew up, thought that I was weird and creepy.
 I can understand that because I am kind of unique.
-So, making new friends has never been my strong point.
+So, meeting new people has never been my strong point.
 The sad thing is, as I get older, it gets even tougher to break the ice.

 Why old folks can’t make friends

 Sorry, but I had to joke a little bit about that.
 I am 43 years old now, and making friends is incredibly difficult.
 In fact, I usually don’t even try.
 Most of the time, if someone decides to connect with me, it’s their idea.

-But back on topic… there are reasons why making friends as you get older, gets increasingly more difficult.
-Let me explain a few reasons so you will understand.
+But back on topic… There are some good reasons why making friends gets increasingly more difficult as you get older.
+Let me explain a few of them.

 1. Your morals and standards change

 As you grow more mature, your morals and standards start to change and solidify.
 As a young adult, you may have been more flexible and open-minded about some things, but time has worn grooves into your soul.
 There are things you’ve experienced during life that has caused you to stand fast in what you believe in.

 This means not associating with people who have opposing views on things that make you sensitive.
 While this can be a really negative standpoint, it can also make you more independent.
-The bottom line is, it makes it harder when making new friends and sometimes even maintaining your connection with the old ones.
+The bottom line is, it makes it harder to make new friends and sometimes even maintain your connection with the old ones.

 2. Introverts become more introverted